-James Paxton roughed up again as Mariners wilt in Texas heat
+James Paxton struggles to find answers as he, Mariners wilt in Texas heat

 ARLINGTON, Texas — Perhaps the best thing to say about the Mariners and their losses of late is that they are lacking in late-inning failure and walkoff heartbreak.

-Like so many of their defeats dating back to the gutting of their starting pitching staff due to injury, the Mariners fell behind by a significant deficit early, making a comeback unlikely.
+Like so many of their defeats dating to the gutting of their starting pitching staff due to injury, the Mariners fell behind by a significant deficit early, making a comeback unlikely.

 That it happened to lefty James Paxton, who delivered a second consecutive less-than-stellar performance, is concerning, frustrating and disappointing for the Mariners.
 Given his talent and early performances, Paxton’s starts represent the Mariners’ best chance at victory regardless of opponent.

-Instead, he slogged through his worst outing of the season, and didn’t make it out of the fourth inning while being charged with seven runs in a 10-4 drubbing by the Rangers.
+Instead, he slogged through his worst outing of the season and didn’t make it out of the fourth inning while being charged with seven runs in a 10-4 drubbing by the Rangers.

 Most Read Stories